-The KieScanner allows to continously monitoring your maven repository to check if a new release of a Kie project has been installed and if so deploying it in the KieContainer wrapping that project.
+The KieScanner allows continuous monitoring of your Maven repository to check whether a new release of a Kie project has been installed.
+A new release is deployed in the KieContainer wrapping that project.
 The use of the KieScanner requires kie-ci.jar to be on the classpath.